mszegedy/plea/story/ch-7.md

 "No," said Alexey, "You absolutely _don't_ got this.
 Please don't start explaining computers to Sofia.
 I'd have to kill myself."

-Artemis was suddenly very stern.
-"Do _not_ joke about that.
-We agreed, Alyosha.
+"Do _not_ joke about that," shot back Artemis.
+"We agreed, Alyosha.
 We do _not_ joke about suicide in our house."

 "Since when is it the null hypothesis that my Sump brain-worms are a _joke?_"